felix-engelmann/dranspose/docs/deployment/upgrades.md

 # Version Upgrades

-This document keeps track of breaking changes which need to be applied to payloads.
+This document keeps track of new features and breaking changes which need to be applied to payloads and modifications to the external interface of the framework.

 ## 0.2.0